sknampally/wot-poc/README.md

 What happens:
 1. The script reads `input.xlsx` and detects rows that have names but mostly empty fields.
 2. For each project name, it scrapes or loads URLs (or reads `manual_urls.txt` if provided).
-3. It asks Llama 3.1 to extract structured data.
+3. It asks Llama 3.1 or OpenAPI to extract structured data.
 4. It merges results into `data/output.xlsx`, keeping existing data intact.
-5. It adds a **Review** sheet listing evidence URLs and validation notes.
+5. It adds a **Comparision** sheet listing evidence URLs and validation notes.

 ## 🌐  5  (Recommended) Add Manual URLs
 You can guide the model by supplying 2-4 official sources per project: